Ankcorn/dynamodb-streams-simulator-via-proxy/README.md

 dynamodbStreamProxy takes the following options

-* dbEndpoint - the endpoint of your local dynamodb instance.
-Defaults to `http://localhost:5000`
+* dbPort - the port of your local dynamodb instance.
+Defaults to `8000`
 * dbRegion - the region of the local dynamodb instance.
 Defaults to `process.env.AWS_REGION`
 * proxyPort - the endpoint clients should make requests to.
-Defaults to `8000`
+Defaults to `5000`